rezarahimian/docs/multiple_withdrawal.rst

 8. Keeping track of remaining tokens
 ====================================
-Another `approach <https://github.com/ethereum/EIPs/issues/738#issuecomment-373935913>`_ is inspired by the previous solution and keeping track of remaining tokens instead of detecting token transfers.
+This `approach <https://github.com/ethereum/EIPs/issues/738#issuecomment-373935913>`_ is inspired by the previous one and keeping track of remaining tokens instead of detecting transferred tokens.
 It uses modifed version of data structure that used in the previous solution for storing ``residual`` tokens:

 .. figure:: images/multiple_withdrawal_29.png
     :scale: 100%